Friday Elahor

 Friday Elahor (born 14 November 1967) is a Nigerian former footballer who played at both professional and international levels as a midfielder.

 Career

 Elahor played club football in Nigeria, Denmark, Ivory Coast and India for Bendel Insurance, ACB Lagos, Iwuanyanwu Nationale, Brøndby, Africa Sports, Nigerdock Lagos, FC Kochin and Mohun Bagan.

-He also earned 14 caps for the Nigerian national team between 1990 and 1993, and participated at the 1990 African Cup of Nations.
+He also earned 14 caps for the Nigeria national team between 1990 and 1993, and participated at the 1990 African Cup of Nations.